 - Leasing a car limits the number of miles you are able to drive in a calendar year.
 Since the car doesn’t actually belong to you, if you exceed the agreed upon mile limits, you will end up paying an extra fee which can cost quite a bit at the end of your term.

 - Some wear and tear are expected when you lease a car, but if you don’t keep the vehicle in near mint condition, you will end up facing extra fees at the end of your term.
-This may not be an issue for the casual driver, but most people who have a family can expect to pay excessive fees when the term is up even if you have a good credit car loan.

 - Leasing a car gets you locked into a specific amount of rental payments, if you need to end your lease early for any reason, you will have to pay the remaining amount due immediately.
 In most cases, when you add the penalties and fees, the amount comes out to much more than you would pay over the term of the lease.